-T Levels are new, two-year, technical study programmes, designed with employers to give young people the skills that industry needs.
-They will provide a mixture of:
+Designed with businesses and employers, T Levels are two-year, technical qualifications designed to give students the skills that industry needs.
+They bring classroom learning and an extended industry placement together, providing a mixture of:

-T Levels will become one of three major options for students to study at level 3, alongside apprenticeships for those who wish to study and train for a specific occupation ‘on the job’, and A levels for students who wish to continue academic education.
+T Levels are one of three major options for students to study at level 3.
+Alongside apprenticeships for those who wish to study and train for a specific occupation, and A levels for students who wish to continue academic education.

 A T Level is split into three main sections:

-Reforming technical education will help meet the needs of our growing and rapidly changing economy, by raising the prestige of technical education so that it is sought-after by students, and so that employers recognise and value the skills and experience that it provides.
+Reforming technical education will help meet the needs of our growing and a rapidly changing economy.
+Raising the profile of technical education and ensuring that employers recognise and value the skills and experience that it provides.